MWATelescope/mwalib/README.md

     For an example of using `mwalib` with C or python, look in the `examples` directory.

-- (Optional) If you are modifying the ffi functions, you'll need to regenerate mwalib.h
+- (Optional) If modifying the ffi functions, a `cargo build` will automatically regenerate mwalib.h

-    `cbindgen -l c <path/to/mwalib/repo> > mwalib.h`

-    Install `cbindgen` with your package manager or via `cargo` with `cargo install cbindgen`.

 ## Installation
 As an alternative to building from source, we produce github releases whenever features or bug fixes are completed as tarballs.
 In the release you will find everything you need to use mwalib from C/C++/Python or any other language that can utilise shared libraries: